GPUOpen-Archive/Anvil/README.md

 * All command queues are currently assigned a priority of 1.0.
 * DescriptorSetGroup wrapper does not leverage the <releaseable_sets> flag at baking time.
-* Per-attachment blending may not work correctly.
+* PRTs may not work correctly on Vulkan devices which use per-layer miptails.

-Some of these will definitely be addressed in the next Anvil release.
+These will be addressed at some point in the future.

 Who made it?
 ------